ashahmir/Python-Error-Handling-Notes/README.md

    raise TypeError("Forbidden Type Conversion")
 ```
 This will show you an error in your console specifying whatever type and message for that error you have written.
+---
 This can be helpful for you as a developer if:

-   Something invalid or unexpected occurs.
+   •Something invalid or unexpected occurs.

-   You want to enforce rules.
+   •You want to enforce rules.

-   You're designing APIs and want others to follow required implementations.
+   •You're designing APIs and want others to follow required implementations.

-   You want to create more descriptive, domain-specific errors.
+   •You want to create more descriptive, domain-specific errors.